babel/babel-polyfills/docs/usage.md

 <!-- prettier-ignore-end -->

-All polyfill providers accept two options: `include` and `exculde`.
+All polyfill providers accept two options: `include` and `exclude`.
 They are an array of strings to polyfills to be considered as not supported by the targets (`include`) or to be considered as supported (`exclude`).